Get a Flu shot at no cost to you!

 - Don’t touch your eyes, nose or mouth.
 This is how germs can spread.

 - If you get the flu, try and stay away from others.

 - If you care for others who are at high risk, such as young children or older parents, get a flu shot.

 - Take antiviral drugs to treat the flu.

 Will you be pregnant this flu season?

 Doctors recommend that you get a flu shot.
-Being pregnant increases your risk of getting very sick from the flu.
+Your risk of illness is 4 to 5 higher when pregnant.
 Stay healthy during your pregnancy.
 Get vaccinated.